Kumar-Jy/WinInstaller/README.md

 ### Preparation
 - Download this repository as a zip and unpack it.
--	Download the pe.img from the release tag and add it to the unpacked folder.
+-	Download the sog.img from [here](https://github.com/Kumar-Jy/WinInstaller/releases/download/WinPE/pe.img) and add it to the unpacked folder.
 -	Place the uefi.img of your device in the unpacked folder.
 -	Download the Drivers pack for your device, unpack it, go to the folder `Driver\definitions\Desktop\ARM64\Internal` and rename the XML file to `sog.xml`.
 Select all files and pack as Driver.zip.
 - Place the modified Driver.zip into the unpacked WinInstaller folder.
 It should contains Driver.zip, sog.img, uefi.img, and META-INF (all file and folder names are case-sensitive).